 John and Daniela were very careful in the last few years as they planned for the transition of Grasshopper Golf Tours.
 Their goals for the transition were very simple.
 First, they wanted their clients to experience the same level of service.
 Second, they wanted the Grasshopper name to live on and maintain the good reputation it has with both clients and overseas vendors.
 When Matt Harrison approached them in early 2016, they decided the timing was right and that Matt was a good fit to help accomplish their goals for Grasshopper’s transition.

-John and Daniela continue to consult with Matt and his team on a regular basis and work with a few select clients on trips.
-They are both beginning to enjoy retirement and John is spending more time on the golf course.
+John and Daniela are both enjoying retirement and John is spending more time on the golf course.